codewithhades/spring-boot-basic-setup/README.md

     ````bash
   mvn spring-boot:run
   ````
 After starting the application and browsing [localhost:8080/app](http://localhost:8080/app) you should be able to see a _Whitelabel Error Page_ with a 404 status.

 Fear not!
-Your application is running but there are no web resources nor APIs mapped for that path.

-I hope you found this example useful and if you want to keep learning something about Spring Boot you can check this example where we deploy a [Spring Boot REST API](https://github.com/codewithhades/spring-boot-rest-api).
+Your application is running but you haven't deployed yet any web resources.
+If you wish to do so you can check how in this example where we deploy a [Spring Boot REST API](https://github.com/codewithhades/spring-boot-rest-api).

+I hope you found this example useful!

 :coffee: May Java be with you!